Frequently Asked Questions

 Nanchang Project uses autosomal (SNP) DNA kits to test birth families.
 With the assistance of our in-China helpers, we are able to mail kits to any region in China.
 Once the sample finishes processing at the lab, we upload the DNA file to GEDmatch, a free and universal autosomal (SNP) database used by users all around the world.
 Adoptees just need to upload their DNA to GEDmatch from 23andMe, AncestryDNA, or MyHeritage.

 • All of our matches have and always will be free for adoptees who match one of our families at the parent, sibling, aunt/uncle, grandparent, and first cousin level.
 We will never require a set fee for our matches to obtain contact information—though we do ask for matched adoptees to "pay it forward" by making a donation in any amount they are able to.
+There are real costs associated with testing families; it costs Nanchang Project approximately $130 USD to register a birth family for one DNA test.

 Because we are community-funded, we ask for and appreciate donations in any amount to help us offset the costs invested into the programming, services, initiatives, and free DNA tests provided to birth families that led to these matches.